mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 e_{x_t} = (0,\dots,0,1,0,\dots,0) \in \mathbb{R}^V.
 $$

 The only nonzero coordinate is the one corresponding to the index $x_t$.
 This representation is useful because it identifies each token uniquely.
-However, one-hot vectors are very high-dimensional, sparse, and do not encode semantic similarity between tokens.
-To obtain a dense and learnable representation, we introduce an embedding matrix
+However, one-hot vectors are high-dimensional, sparse, and do not encode semantic similarity between tokens.
+To obtain a dense and learnable representation, we introduce an embedding matrix:

 $$
 E \in \mathbb{R}^{V \times d}.
 $$

-Each row of $E$ corresponds to one token in the vocabulary.
-The integer $V$ is the vocabulary size, while $d$ is the embedding dimension.
+Each row of $E$ corresponds to one token in the vocabulary and $d$ is the embedding dimension.
 The vector representation of token $x_t$ is obtained by selecting the row of $E$ corresponding to $x_t$:

 $$
 z_t = e_{x_t}^{\top}E \in \mathbb{R}^d.